kapouer/url-inspector/README.md

 network:

-- a maximum of several hundreds of bytes (depending on resource type) is downloaded
+- a maximum of several hundreds of kilobytes (depending on resource type) is downloaded but it is usually much less, depending on connection speed.
 - inspection stops as soon as enough metadata is gathered

 memory:
 - html is inspected using a sax parser, without building a full DOM.

 exiftool:
-- run using `streat` module, which keeps exiftool always open for smaller delays
+- runs using `streat` module, which keeps exiftool always open for performance

 License